National Insurance contributions and your state pension

 You can only claim this benefit once you reach 'state-pension age'.

-There is every possibility it will rise further.
+There is every possibility it will rise further in future.

 Find out more: use our state pension age calculator to determine when you qualify